CS3219-AY2425S1/nus-cs3219-ay2425s1-cs3219-ay2425s1-project-project-template/backend/README.md

 2. Install all required packages in both service directories using
 <br> `npm i`

+3. In each service directory, clone .env.example into .env with
+<br> `cp .env.example .env`
+<br> More details to do this can be found in the Readme.md files in each of these directories.

-3. Start your Docker Daemon (for mine i just open the app and its enough)
+4. Start your Docker Daemon (opening the Docker Desktop app should suffice).

-4. Navigate to the backend directory (../backend), there should be docker-compose.yml, user-service and question-service.
+5. Navigate to the backend directory (../backend), there should be docker-compose.yml, user-service and question-service.
 You need
 <br> `docker-compose up --build`

-5. To stop the services, use CTRL + C
+6. To stop the services, use CTRL + C.